-When a decision is made that a student is not making satisfactory progress, the student, the advisor, and the Director of Graduate Studies will be informed in writing by the department.
+When a decision is made that a student is not making satisfactory progress, the student, the advisor, the Director of Graduate Studies, and the Graduate College will be informed in writing by the department.
+Graduate students and advisors should consult the Graduate College Probation Policy for more information.

 Prior to the date of degree conferral, candidates may need verification that they have completed all requirements for the degree (e.g., for employment or visa renewal).
-At any time after degree requirements have been satisfied, the student may request a Degree Certification Letter or use the on-line Degree Verification system.
+After degree requirements have been satisfied, the student may request a Degree Certification Letter or use the on-line Degree Verification system.